Investigative Reporting, Important News Updates of Pakistan and specially Mirpur AJK

 4. Two rakaat sunnah prayer of Fajr.

-Hazrat Ibne Umar (Allah be pleased with him) has reported that our beloved Prophet Muhammad (Peace and blessings of Allah be upon him) said that fasting on Ashura day is equivalent to the reward of fasting for one year.
+(Nasai Sharif) Hazrat Ibne Umar (Allah be pleased with him) has reported that our beloved Prophet Muhammad (Peace and blessings of Allah be upon him) said that fasting on Ashura day is equivalent to the reward of fasting for one year.

 (Ma Ssbata Bis-Sunnah)